innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_02.md

 The basic idea is that, as the robot moves forwards, the light sensor tells it if it should move towards the edge or away from it.
 For example, if the light sensor picks up a light background, the robot needs to turn (say to the right) until it detects the dark line.
 Once the light sensor detects it is over the dark line, the robot should start moving forwards whilst also turning back to the left to find the edge of the line again.
 In this way, the robot would "edge" forwards as it follows the *right hand* edge of the black line.
 <!-- #endregion -->

-### Turning a Control Strategy Into Code
+### Turning a control strategy into code

-Having a strategy for writing a robot control programme that will allow a robot to follow a line using just a single sensor is one thing, but can you now turn that strategy into a working control programme?
+Having a strategy for writing a robot control program that will allow a robot to follow a line using just a single sensor is one thing, but can you now turn that strategy into a working control program?

 <!-- #region activity=true -->
-### Challenge - An Edge Follower Using a Single Sensor
+### Challenge —  an edge follower using a single sensor

-Building on the control strategy you developed in the previous activity, see if you can implement that strategy by writing a programme to follow the edge of a line using just a single light sensor.
+Building on the control strategy you developed in the previous activity, see if you can implement that strategy by writing a program to follow the edge of a line using just a single light sensor.

-Download your programme to the simulator and test it against various lines in the *Line_Following_Test* background.
+Download your program to the simulator and test it against various lines in the *Line_Following_Test* background.

 What happens if you start your robot on the other edge?
-How would you modify your programme so that the robot could follow the other edge?
+How would you modify your program so that the robot could follow the other edge?
 <!-- #endregion -->

 ```python activity=true